vicinity/developer-documentation/README.md

   <summary>Productionizing</summary>

 As we near completion, we would draft a plan together for production release.
 This plan may include,
-- Prepare infra (using automation scripts + some manual work)
+- Preparation of infra (using automation scripts + some manual work)
-- Send out communication to stakeholders involved
+- Sending out communication to stakeholders involved
-- Agree on SLA and Support team
+- Agreeing on SLA and Support team
 </details>

 ## On-boarding new Digital Agencies